dragonflydb/documentation/docs/command-reference/sorted-sets/zincrby.md

 ## Introduction

-In Dragonfly, as well as in Redis and Valkey, the `ZINCRBY` command is used to increment the score of a member in a sorted set (zset).
+In Dragonfly, as well as in Redis and Valkey, the `ZINCRBY` command is used to increment the score of a member in a sorted set.
 If the member doesn't exist, it is added with the incremented score as its initial value.
 This command is often used in leaderboard systems, statistical counters, and ranking applications where member scores need to be dynamically updated.